Pros and Cons of one of Disney’s most coveted character meals: Chef Mickey’s

 Personally, I enjoyed the salmon and sweet potatoes while others might rather eat the NY Strip and carrots!

-The best thing about Chef Mickey’s is the CHARACTERS!
+PRO: The best things about Chef Mickey’s are the CHARACTERS!

 THE CHARACTERS.
-Last, but certainly not least, you can’t beat the character selection.
+Last, but certainly not least, you can’t beat the character dining experience.
 Winnie the Pooh or Lilo and Stich are great, but you really came to see The Mouse!

 Chef Mickey’s delivers on the characters who rotate regularly throughout the entire restaurant taking time to visit each and every table at least once during the course of your meal.

 Every character made it to our table 2-3 times.
 So, if your child is a little shy at first, he or she might warm up the second or third time around after singing the famous “Biscuit” song.